Seven Miles, Belize

 Seven Miles, occasionally referred to as Seven Miles El Progresso, is a village in the Cayo District of central interior Belize.
 The village is in an agricultural region with the most frequent crops being citrus and banana.
-It is one of 192 municipalities administrated at the village level in the country for census taking purposes.
-The village had a population of 482 in 2010.
+It is one of 192 municipalities administered at the village level in the country for census-taking purposes.

+The village is on karst plateau containing many caves.
+Barton Creek Cave underlies the village and its entrance is at the base of the cliffs.

+Demographics

+At the time of the 2010 census, Seven Miles had a population of 482.
 This represents roughly 0.7 % of the district's total population.
 No census record was taken for the village in 2000.

-The village is on karst plateau containing many caves.
-Barton Creek Cave underlies the village and its entrance is at the base of the cliffs.
+In terms of ethnicity, 94.4% were Mestizo, 1.9% Mennonite, 1.0% Yucatec Maya, 0.8% Caucasian, 0.8% Creole, 0.4% Mixed, 0.2% Ketchi Maya, 0.2% Mopan Maya and 0.2% others.